GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 job has had time to run, you can view the `stdout` output of the job in the Logs Viewer for Google Compute Engine.

-1. Open [Developers Console](https://console.developers.google.com) and select your project from the list.
+1. Open the [Developers Console](https://console.developers.google.com) and select your project from the list.

 2. From the navigational menu, select **Monitoring > Logs**.